 Kudos to artist and mom Helen Marden for allegedly slapping the pancake makeup off former Vogue Magazine staffer Helen Lee Schifter, a notorious social climber who summers in the Hamptons and is one of the posers employed by the news industry’s exclusive fashion magazines.

-In case you didn't know, "exclusive" is how businesses that cater to rich New Yorkers say "Bridge and Tunnel Crowd not welcome."
-And Bridge and Tunnel Crowd is Manhattan Society slang for the working-class people who take a bus, train or tunnel into its wealthy neighborhoods to walk the dogs of the rich, cook their food, paint their nails, open their doors, and read The Cynical Times.
+In case you didn’t know, “exclusive” is how businesses that cater to rich New Yorkers say “Bridge and Tunnel Crowd not welcome.”
+And Bridge and Tunnel Crowd is Manhattan Society slang for the working-class people who take a bus, train or tunnel into its wealthy neighborhoods to walk the dogs of the rich, clean their toilets, wax their pubes, open their doors, and feed their kids.

 Anyway, Schifter got hers and we love Marden for dropping the hammer on the Carrie Bradshaw wannabee with a slap heard round the Manhattan socialite world.
 According to the Post, Marden walked up to Schifter at an exclusive West Village eatery called Bar Pitti and asked whether she was “the bitch who has been fucking my husband?”

 Marden might just as well have made like Rick James and asked whether Schifter knew “what the five fingers said to the face,” because she allegedly proceeded to go all Bridge and Tunnel on the younger woman with a slap to the chops.
 At which point the other diners gave her a standing ovation.

 “Everyone takes a beating some time,” Marden said, quoting infamous gangster Henry Hill of Goodfellas fame.

 OK, that quote didn’t actually happen, but the rest of this column is 100 percent true.

 We love the old girl for standing her ground.
 Even though a fellow scribe was on the receiving end of the working class justice she dispensed.